 The client lived in one room due to it being a dark and depressing house.

-This radical remodel of an Eichler-era townhouse consisted of replacing a confusing floorplan with an open-concept design.
-A new sky-lit, steel staircase connecting all three levels, transforms the formerly dark interior into a sunlight-drenched space.
+This radical remodel of an Eichler-era townhouse consisted of replacing a confusing, multi-level floor plan with an open-concept design.
+A new sky-lit steel staircase connecting all three levels, transforms the formerly dark interior into a sunlight-drenched space.
 The living room is now directly accessed from the main entry, and has been converted into an inviting lounge, with a view of the oak-studded backyard.
 The newly expanded kitchen and dining room, a half-story up, overlooks the living room and is now the center of the house for our client, a gourmet chef who enjoys entertaining.
 At the third floor, the staircase connects the new master bedroom suite and two front bedrooms via a dramatic aluminum-grated landing/bridge.
-A separate bathroom and laundry room complete this floor.
-The weather damaged exterior was re-clad in vertical cedar, galvalume, and steel-troweled stucco recalling the mid-century provenance but upping the architectural language to a more refined, contemporary palette.
+A separate bathroom and laundry room completes this floor.
+The weather damaged exterior was expanded and re-clad in vertical cedar, galvalume, and steel-troweled stucco recalling its mid-century provenance but upping the architectural language to a more refined, contemporary palette.